JarateKing/jarconfig/docs/readme/install.md

 It's not recommended to copy over your autoexec completely, since it may include binds or settings that would cause unpredictable problems with jarconfig.
 Instead, it's recommended to recreate your autoexec using your old one as a reference.
 This way you can make sure that you're getting full usage of jarconfig.

-## Updating & Reseting

-Batch and shell files are included that make updating and reseting easy.
-As a warning, these files should not be moved outside of their default location.

-### update_from_github.bat/.sh

-This redownloads everything from github, keeping only custom.cfg.

-### reset_custom.bat/.sh

-This redownloads custom.cfg and replaces it.
-This is for when you would like to return custom.cfg to its original form.
-Note that running this when being a few updates too old can cause issues, and it's recommended to update along with this.

 ## Installing with Mastercoms' Mastercomfig.

 Jarconfig supports relatively simple integration with mastercomfig.
 It can be found [here](https://github.com/mastercoms/mastercomfig).